-As per DPE Guidelines, the Corporate Governance Report with the Auditor's Certificate thereon, and the integrated Management Discussion and Analysis are attached, which forms part of this report.
+As per DPE Guidelines, the Corporate Governance Report with the Auditor's Certificate thereon, which forms a part of this report.
 The Company has devised proper system to ensure compliance with the provisions of all applicable Secretarial Standards issued by the Institute of Company Secretaries of India and that such systems are adequate and operating effectively.